Primary Position: Starting pitcher

 The road back to the majors started in Venezuela where Baldwin played that winter.
 “I went there to sort things out,” he remembered.
 “I had a lot of support in America, from a lot of friends I made with the Sox, but I didn’t need any more advice, as much as I appreciated it.
 I needed to get up on my own two feet, relax and start over.
 I needed to be a man about things.”[IV]

 Though he began the 1996 season in Nashville, Baldwin was summoned to Chicago in late April to replace an injured starter.
-He won eight games before the All-Star break, but faltered afterwards, the start of what would become a troubling trait.
+He won eight games before the All-Star break but faltered afterwards.
 His 11-6 record, however, was good enough for second place behind the New York Yankees’ Jeter in the balloting for Rookie of the Year.

 He was never the same pitcher.
 The White Sox traded him the Los Angeles Dodger midway through the 2001 season.
 Baldwin signed with eight different clubs over the next five years, appearing in games for five of them, mostly out of the bullpen.
 He retired after being released by the Toronto Blue Jays in April 2006.